 - And those more closely related to crocodiles (crocodile-line) called the pseudosuchians, which are less popularly known.

 Archosaur Lineage Tree

 Interestingly, during the late Triassic period about 225 million years ago (which was before the Jurassic), it was the crocodile-line animals (pseudosuchians) that dominated the landscape – they were bigger, more numerous, more diverse and more successful than dinosaurs.
-There were some dinosaurs around but they were small and few in numbers; the late Triassic was a ‘crocodile-world!’
+There were some dinosaurs around, and other ornithodirans, but they were small and few in numbers; the late Triassic was a ‘crocodile-world!’